runziggurat/algorand/SPEC.md

         -> UniEnsBlockReq
         <- TopicMsgResp

-    Results should be introspected manually to check node's health and responsiveness (latency, throughput) when requesting block data.
+    Results should be introspected manually to check the node's health and responsiveness (latency, throughput) when requesting block data.